andyjsharpe/Automatic1111Interpolator/README.md

 - The "Use Step Interpolation?" checkbox changes the method which the script used to interpolate the prompts:
   - Normally the script blends prompt values based on their weights and frame values, then Automatic 1111 used the resulting blended prompt for all diffusion steps, this usually works quite well and is the default.
   - Sometimes there is no satisfactory blend between two prompts, usually occurring when they are different and of distinct types, in that case it may be better to use one prompt for the first few steps, and then use the second prompt for the rest.
 Checking the box will turn on this mode for the transition, though be aware that this often "skews" the timing of the transition, so the exponent may not have the same effect as before.

+### Extra Interpolations:
+This section is in the Global Settings section, and allows you to interpolate non-prompt values in Automatic 1111:
+- Though their UI is different from the other interpolations, all shared UI works identically.
+- To add or remove these extra interpolations check or uncheck their respective checkboxes.
+- "Interpolate Refiner Switch Location?" will create a unique interpolation box which allows you to interpolate the amount the primary and refiner checkpoints are used on each frame
+  - For this to work, you must edit the `prompts_from_file.py` file within Automatic 1111 and add `"refiner_switch_at": process_float_tag` to the `prompt_tags` dictionary.
+  - In general, that checkpoint which you want to define the overall composition should be your primary checkpoint, with the checkpoint which you want to define the details of your image should be the refiner.
+  - The "Switch At" value defines when the refiner checkpoint should start being used, so a value of 0 means it will be used the entire time, and a value of 1 means it will never be used.
+  - Note that setting the refiner switch to values near 0.5 often gives strange results, so images generated in that range might give strange results.